Accessions lists are made available at the end of each term.

 The most recent lists are:

-For all modern scholarship: Latin texts on line: texts in other languages
+For all modern scholarship, Latin texts online, and texts in other languages:

-Latin texts online & texts in other languages
+Latin texts online and texts in other languages:

 http://www.bium.univ-paris5.fr/histmed/medica.htm (medical texts)